kevinsmia1939/PySimpleEChem/README.md

 # PySimpleEChem

-Graphical user interface for plotting and analyzing the cyclic voltammograms (CV) with simple to use sliders. <br />
+Graphical user interface for plotting and analysing the cyclic voltammograms (CV) with simple-to-use sliders.<br />
-Written in pure Python. <br />
+Written in pure Python.<br />

-PySimpleEChem are written in PyQt5 to replace PySimpleCV which use PySimpleGUI because PySimpleGUI has change to propiertary license.
+PySimpleEChem is written in PyQt5 to replace PySimpleCV, which uses PySimple<br />

+# FeaturesGUI because PySimpleGUI has changed to a proprietary license.<br />
 License: GPLv3 <br />

-# Features
-PySimpleEChem are very much in pre-alpha and are not ready for everyday usage.
+PySimpleEChem are very much in pre-alpha and are not ready for everyday usag. <br />
-Feel free to make a bug report for new features
+Feel free to make a bug report for new features <br />e

 **Cyclic voltammetry**
 * Select and plot multiple CV at the same time.<br />